CUNY Hostos Community College logo

 About CUNY Hostos Community College

-Empowering the South Bronx with pioneering bilingual education and community-driven opportunity.
+Empowering the South Bronx since 1968, Hostos CC champions bilingual education and community uplift.

 Key Highlights

-• Established in 1968 in response to demands from the Hispanic/Puerto Rican community.
+• Established in 1968, founded in response to demands from the Hispanic/Puerto Rican community in the South Bronx.

-• Pioneered as the only bilingual education college in the region at its opening.
+• Pioneering institution, once considered the only bilingual education college in the region.

-• Offers many courses in Spanish, continuing its commitment to bilingual education.
+• Continues to offer many courses in Spanish, honoring its bilingual heritage and supporting diverse learners.

 • Led by President Daisy Cocco De Filippis.